 How to test Toast Message using Espresso?

-Android Toast is a small message that is displayed on the screen, similar to a tool tip or other similar popup notification.
-A Toast is displayed on top of the main content of an activity, and only remains visible for a short time period.
+Android Toast is a small message displayed on the screen, similar to a tooltip or similar popup notification.
+It is displayed on top of the main content of an activity and only remains visible for a short time period.

 Before you can start testing toast message in Espresso, first you need to create a decorView variable and assign it before tests.
 The DecorView is the view that actually holds the window’s background drawable.